rmoerer/STAT415_FinalProject/README.md

-# STAT415 Final Project

-## A Bayesian Analysis of Receiving Performance in the 2020 NFL Season Using a Hierarchical Model
+# STAT415 Final Project: A Bayesian Analysis of Receiving Performance in the 2020 NFL Season Using a Hierarchical Model

 by Ryan Moerer and Austin Berg